Day By Day's Pay It Forward Program

 November 2019: The Last Resort, Modesto, CA Kara, an employee of the center wrote, "I work at, The Last Resort, a co-ed adolescent recovery program serving 13-17 year old clients.
 We are a small non-profit organization and are always in need of helpful literature for our clients.
 I believe these mini recovery booklets will be a great asset to our program.
 I would appreciate your consideration in providing these helpful booklets to our program."
 We are so glad to help Kara, and are sending you 40 mini meditation booklets.
 Merry Christmas

-Here are Fall's recipients of Day By Day's free book program.
+Here are other past recipients of Day By Day's free book program.

 Rainbow Center of Michigan, Highland Park, MI TyShaun B wrote, "These books would be a great tool to interact and teach our clients the hopefulness and necessity of recovery."